bongiozzo/musica_mustdie/output/band_agalloch.md

 # Agalloch

-Дискография
+## Дискография

-"Pale Folklore" 1999, Black Metal
+### "Pale Folklore" 1999, Black Metal

+1. She Painted Fire Across The Skyline
+2. She Painted Fire Across The Skyline-II
+3. She Painted Fire Across The Skyline-III
+4. The Misshapen Steed
+5. Hallways Of Enchanted Ebony
+6. Dead Winter Days
+7. As Embers Dress The Sky
+8. The Melancholy Spirit

-"Of Stone Wind And Pillor" 2001, Black Metal
+### "Of Stone Wind And Pillor" 2001, Black Metal

+1. Of Stone, Wind, And Pillor
+2. Foliorum Viridium
+3. Haunting Birds
+4. Kneel To The Cross
+5. A Poem By Yeats

-"The Mantle" 2002, Black Metal
+### "The Mantle" 2002, Black Metal

+1. A Celebration For The Death Of Man...
+2. In The Shadow Of Our Pale Companion
+3. Odal
+4. I Am The Wooden Doors
+5. The Lodge
+6. You Were But A Ghost In My Arms
+7. The Hawthorne Passage
+8. ...And The Great Cold Death Of The Earth
+9. A Desolation Song

-"Ashes against the Grain" 2006, Metal
+### "Ashes against the Grain" 2006, Metal

+1. Limbs
+2. Falling Snow
+3. This White Mountain On Which You Will Die
+4. Fire Above, Ice Below
+5. Not Unlike The Waves
+6. Our Fortress Is Burning...
+I
+7. Our Fortress Is Burning...
+II - Bloodbirds
+8. Our Fortress Is Burning...
+III - The Grain

-"The White" 2008, Folk
+### "The White" 2008, Folk

+1. The Isle Of Summer 03:58
+2. Birch Black 02:40
+3. Hollow Stone 04:15
+4. Pantheist 07:17
+5. Birch White 03:44
+6. Sowilo Rune 05:40
+7. Summerisle Reprise 04:55

-"Marrow of the Spirit " 2010, Metal
+### "Marrow of the Spirit " 2010, Metal

+1. They Escaped the Weight of Darkness 03:41
+2. Into the Painted Grey 12:25
+3. The Watcher's Monolith 11:46
+4. Black Lake Nidstеng 17:34
+5. Ghosts of the Midwinter Fires 09:39
+6. To Drown 10:27

-"The Serpent & the Sphere" 2014, Metal
+### "The Serpent & the Sphere" 2014, Metal

+1. Birth and Death of the Pillars of Creation  10:30
+2. (Serpens Caput)  03:08
+3. The Astral Dialogue  05:13
+4. Dark Matter Gods  08:38
+5. Celestial Effigy  06:59
+6. Cor Serpentis (The Sphere)  03:00
+7. Vales Beyond Dimension  06:50
+8. Plateau of the Ages  12:28
+9. (Serpens Cauda)  03:12

 ## Отношения с другими группами